Lee Garrett: 1970s

+By May 22, 1976, the song, "How Can I Be a Man" had been issued on Chrysalis PRO 628 in a 12" format.
+Vince Aletti in his Disco File column of Record World called a must and incredibly strong.

 1980s to 1990s

-In February, 1981, Garrett's single "See the Love on Your Face" was out on American First AFRC-1492.
+In February, 1981, Garrett's single "See the Love on Your Face" backed with "Searching" was out on American First AFRC-1492.
 It was given a positive review with the review calling Garrett a "a first-rate R&B crooner" and the song "Top-flight B/C fare".
+Garrett's record was added to the playlist on WEDR in Miami, Florida as recorded by Radio & Records in the February 20, 1981 issue.